-- (1) Represents the cash severance amount payable under the MSA Salaried Severance Pay Plan or the Change in Control Severance Agreements described below. - (2) Represents the present value of the future payments that should be payable under the terms of the Company's long-term disability plan, which provides an annual benefit of 60% of salary up to a maximum annual benefit of \$360,000. - (3) Represents the amount earned through completion of the plan year under the Company's non-equity incentive award plans, as shown in the Summary Compensation Table above. - (4) The amount shown is the market value of equity awards held by the Named Officer at December 31, 2019.
-Under the terms of the Amended and Restated 2016 Management Equity Incentive Plan, equity awards vest early upon a change in control or upon termination of employment due to death, disability or retirement under a Company retirement plan. - (5) Represents the present value of the Named Officer's accumulated benefits under the Company's defined benefit retirement plans described above.
-The increase in present value for termination following a change in control results from the plans' provisions for a lump sum payment upon termination of employment within two years after a change in control.
-The values upon death reflect survivor benefits. - (6) Represents the balances at December 31, 2019 in the Named Officer's accounts under the Company's qualified and nonqualified defined contribution plans. - (7) The Company has a nondiscriminatory plan available generally to United States salaried employees which provides medical benefits to employees who retire under the Company's Pension Plan until they become eligible for Medicare benefits.
+(1) Represents the cash severance amount payable under the MSA Salaried Severance Pay Plan or the Change in Control Severance Agreements described below.

+- (2) Represents the present value of the future payments that should be payable under the terms of the Company's long-term disability plan, which provides an annual benefit of 60% of salary up to a maximum annual benefit of \$360,000. - (3) Represents the amount earned through completion of the plan year under the Company's non-equity incentive award plans, as shown in the Summary Compensation Table above. - (4) The amount shown is the market value of equity awards held by the Named Officer at December 31, 2021.
+Under the terms of the Amended and Restated 2016 Management Equity Incentive Plan, equity awards vest early upon a change in control or upon termination of employment due to death, disability or retirement under a Company retirement plan. - (5) The Company has a nondiscriminatory plan available generally to United States salaried employees which provides medical benefits to employees who retire under the Company's Pension Plan until they become eligible for Medicare benefits.
 The amount shown in the table represents the estimated cost of providing plan benefits to the Named Officer.
-This plan was closed to new participants effective January 1, 2010. - participants effective January 1, 2010.

-(8) The amount shown for death represents the present value of the cost of continued dependent medical care coverage under the Company's health and welfare plan.
+This plan was closed to new participants effective January 1, 2010. - (6) The amount shown for death represents the present value of the cost of continued dependent medical care coverage under the Company's health and welfare plan.
 The amount shown for disability is the present value of the cost of continued medical care coverage for the Named Officer and dependents.
-The amount shown for change in control is the estimated cost to the Company of continuation for 24 months of medical, dental, accident and life insurance benefits, as required by the Change in Control Severance Agreements described below. - (9) The amounts payable on death are the death benefits under the Company's group term life insurance policy and an individual life insurance policy, which is payable by the insurer.
+The amount shown for change in control is the estimated cost to the Company of continuation for 24 months of medical, dental, accident and life insurance benefits, as required by the Change in Control Severance Agreements described below. - (7) The amounts payable on death are the death benefits under the Company's group term life insurance policy which is payable by the insurer.
+Amounts that had been previously reported for this item included insurance which had been paid for by the Named Officer, which have been removed.